Jordan-Hall/nx-bun-template/README.md

-# This is a NX template that works with both BUN 1.0.0 and 1.0.1.
+# This is a NX template that works with both BUN 1.0.2.

 By default it uses [@nx-bun/nx](https://github.com/jordan-hall/nx-bun) plugin to create bun apps and libs

-Unforuntely these versions of bun has an event loop issue so repo requires to patch the nx library to resolve the issue along with adding bun package manager into NX
+I've added a patch for the nx library to add bun package manager into NX

 Currently have two PR solutions for Bun package manager in NX: https://github.com/nrwl/nx/issues/15622